Ensuring participating providers efficiently provide tailored, personalised help to reduce the risk of Type 2 diabetes.

 The Healthier You: NHS Diabetes Prevention Programme (DPP) is a joint initiative between NHS England, Public Health England and Diabetes UK and is the first nationally offered programme in the world and is offered as part of the NHS Long Term Plan’s renewed focus on prevention.

-SCW were appointed to deliver contract management services for the programme to manage the DPP provider contacts to monitor provider contracts and performance against KPIs (Key Performance Indicators), keep their planned levels of activity and consequent costs under review, and provide update reports on progress and risks to the central team.
+SCW was appointed to deliver contract management services for the programme to manage the DPP provider contacts to monitor provider contracts and performance against KPIs (Key Performance Indicators), keep their planned levels of activity and consequent costs under review and provide update reports on progress and risks to the central team.

-•Produced and reviewed KPI reports and managed performance of contracts
+- Produced and reviewed KPI reports and managed the performance of contracts

-•Provided monthly site-level reports to facilitate discussion and performance management at regional and STP level
+- Provided monthly site-level reports to facilitate discussion and performance management at the regional and STP level